Bicycling and Walking in Virginia

 - The Northern Virginia Regional Park Authority (NVRPA) maintains many miles of biking, hiking, horseback, jogging, and nature trails of varying lengths of varying lengths in their 24 regional parks.
 A trail guide of the Washington and Old Dominion Railroad Regional Park detailing the 45-mile linear park may be purchased from NVRPA.

-- Arlington County, next door to exciting Washington, D.C., has miles of on- and off-road trails.
-These are detailed on a map available from the county.
+- Arlington County, next door to exciting Washington, D.C., has miles of on- and off-road trails for walking and biking.
+These are detailed on maps available from the county.

 Fredericksburg Old Town